 It isn't actually summer until the farmers' market is bright with jewel-toned eggplants, zucchini, bell peppers, and tomatoes.
 And usually when I see these summer garden stalwarts all together in one place, I dream of ratatouille pizza, based on the stunning French casserole of thinly sliced or cubed summer vegetables.

-After the vegetables came out of the oven, I scattered them on the pizza over a layer of mozzarella cheese, then topped them with freshly grated Parmesan.
+After the vegetables came out of the oven, I scattered them on the dough over layers of no-cook marinara sauce and shredded Gruyère cheese, then topped them with sliced olives and some freshly grated Parmesan.
 The result was, how they say, magnifique!

 Ratatouille Pizza